Convex-Dev/payment-pointers/README.md

 Naturally, this is an optimization users may choose to leverage or not, keeping the freedom of choosing any other redirection method.

+## Privacy and fair behavior

+Previous sections outlined the fact that a payment receiver, in order to take part in a revenue sharing stream, must disclose 2 kinds of information:

+- An account number for receiving and exchanging shares
+- How shares are stake on payment pointers of choice by that account number

+Payments pointers have been designed to provide a reasonable level of privacy, They are effectively considered public.
+Accounts on the Convex network lean towards anonymity since, unlike in other decentralized networks, they are not strictly bound to a key pair.
+If the owner of an account is supposedly uncovered, replacing the public key associated with that account is enough to cast doubt upon who really owns that particular account.
+Naturally, when
+Bob provides an account number to Alice in order to receive shares, Alice might rightfully deduce that Bob is the owner of that account.
+In reality, this is not necessarily true and if it is, will not necessarily hold true in the future.

+Given those statements, given that in any other form of arragement Bob would have most likely divulge more information to Alice anyways, this project respects the privacy boundaries promoted by Interledger.
+However, the fact that share allocations is effectively public deserves more thought.

+While under some circumstances it might not be desirable publicly disclosing which accounts own shares and how they are stacked, it is arguably desirable under most circumstances.
+Indeed, from the point of view of payment receivers, it arguably promotes fair agreements.
+For instance, it allows a content creator to ensure that receveived shares, when joining a platform, are fair compared to what other creators have received.

+Consumers can quickly and easily verify how their payment streams benefit content creator.
+If content creators hosting their work on a shared platform end up receiving an unfair percentage of the revenue stream they helped create, consumers would have the ability to take notice and put pressure on the platform towards a fairer treatment.
+While extensions exist for tracking payment streams, those only offer insights after a period of consumption, not an instanteneous overview.

 ## Governance "à la carte"

 While creating shares is straightforward, new questions appear, such as: